 Otherwise, it’s less clear, and a lot of the organizational structure in the committee sense is contingent on how the board does business.
 Is it a really active board?
 Is it a fairly standoffish board?
 How do they define their own oversight roles?

-Equilar: Is there anything else that you wanted mention that you think are absolutely critical here?
+Equilar: Is there anything else that you wanted to mention that you think is absolutely critical here?

 Please contact Dan Marcec, Director of Content & Communications at [email protected] for more information on Equilar research and data analysis.
 Cydney Myers, associate editor, contributed to this post.
 This post was originally published Equilar Inc. at the following URL: http://www.equilar.com/blogs/271-exclusive-interview-the-board-role-in-cybersecurity.html